Capucho (footballer)

 Nuno Fernando Gonçalves da Rocha (born 21 February 1972), known as Capucho ([kɐˈpuʃu]), is a Portuguese former professional footballer who played as a winger, currently a manager.

 Blessed with both scoring and dribbling ability alike, he also displayed good defensive and tackling skills.
-His 15-year professional career was mainly associated with Porto (although he also represented Sporting CP), with which he won a total of 13 major titles, having appeared in 368 Primeira Liga games over 13 seasons, scoring 59 goals.
+His 15-year career was mainly associated with Porto (although he also represented Sporting CP), with which he won a total of 13 major titles, having appeared in 368 Primeira Liga games over 13 seasons, scoring 59 goals.

 For Portugal, Capucho appeared in one World Cup and one European Championship, both in the early 2000s.

 Club career

 Capucho was born in Barcelos.
 After starting with his hometown's Gil Vicente F.C. he moved to Sporting CP, where he would be relatively used during his three-year spell, helping the Lisbon team to the 1995 Taça de Portugal.

 After two seasons with Guimarães' Vitória SC, Capucho joined FC Porto, being a major part of a side that won three Primeira Liga titles and the 2002–03 UEFA Cup, starting in the final against Celtic.
 His worst domestic output came precisely that season, scoring four goals in 27 matches as the northerners won the treble.

 Capucho would leave Porto prior to the conquest of the UEFA Champions League, having appeared in nearly 250 official games with the club.
-He retired in 2005 at the age of 32, after one-year spells with Scotland's Rangers and RC Celta de Vigo of the Spanish Segunda División.
+He retired in 2005 at the age of 32, following one-year spells with Scotland's Rangers and RC Celta de Vigo of the Spanish Segunda División.

 International career

-With 34 caps for Portugal, Capucho played more defensively for the nation than while at Porto, appearing at UEFA Euro 2000 (two late substitute appearances and a start against Germany, when Portugal was already qualified) and the 2002 FIFA World Cup (replacing Sérgio Conceição in the 4–0 thrashing of Poland).
+With 34 caps for Portugal, Capucho played more defensively for the nation than while at Porto, appearing at UEFA Euro 2000 (two late substitute appearances and a start against Germany, when Portugal were already qualified) and the 2002 FIFA World Cup (replacing Sérgio Conceição in the 4–0 thrashing of Poland).
 After Luiz Felipe Scolari took over as national team boss in early 2003, he was never called again.

 In 1991, Capucho only missed one game as the under-20s (which also included Rui Costa, Luís Figo and João Pinto) won the FIFA World Cup, played on home soil.